SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

         ```

         Try to apply the optimizations in offline mode and use `netron` to visualize both the original and optimized
-        model side by side.
+        models side by side.
 Can you see any differences?

         ??? success "Solution"

-            You should hopefully see that the optimized model consist of fewer nodes and edges than the original model.
+            You should hopefully see that the optimized model consists of fewer nodes and edges than the original model.
             These nodes are often called fused nodes, because they are the result of multiple nodes being fused
             together.
 In the image below we have visualized the first part of the computational graph of a resnet18
             model, before and after optimization.